High Risk

 Are There Better Options?

-The short answer is yes, depending on your circumstances and the specific details of your business.
-Payment service providers such as Square, PayPal, and Stripe remain popular choices precisely because they make it easy for users to get a leg up in their industry of choice.
+The short answer is yes.
+Payment service providers such as Square, PayPal, and Stripe remain popular because they make it easy for users to gain a competitive advantage in their industry of choice.

 Such ease, however, comes at a cost, as these services may or may not suit each company’s specific needs.
-Additionally, certain options, like Stripe, tend to approve merchants immediately, only to review their application after the fact.
-This means you may begin processing payments with a PSP, only to later have your account deactivated because they’ve finally reviewed your application.
+Additionally, these options often approve merchants instantly but review applications afterward, meaning you could start processing payments only to later have your account deactivated once their review is complete.

 Square Holding Your Funds?
 Final Thoughts

 While you may be excited to start accepting payments for your business as quickly as possible, doing so with a payment service provider like Square may not be the best option.
-A more strategic approach would involve obtaining a high-risk merchant account as soon as possible.
+A more strategic approach would involve obtaining a high-risk merchant account immediately.

 By acquiring a high-risk merchant account with PaymentCloud, you’ll receive individualized services tailored to your business.
 You’ll also enjoy peace of mind knowing your application approval is imminent and your account has been underwritten before processing a single payment.

 PaymentCloud is also proud to provide you, the merchant, with a dedicated representative who will advocate for you in any circumstances.
-While acquiring a merchant account can be a lengthy process, you’ll never find yourself months into doing business only to have your transfers suspended and your account deactivated.
+While acquiring a merchant account takes time, you’ll never find yourself months into doing business only to have your transfers suspended and your account deactivated.
 Kickstart your processing capabilities and start accepting credit card payments today!

 Open a merchant account today!